-As there was insufficient information provided for Halcrow to determine the prudency and efficiency of the item.
-The Authority has applied a 10% saving to sampled items for which there was insufficient information.
+In the Draft Report the Authority noted that as there was insufficient information provided for Halcrow to determine the prudency and efficiency of the item.
+The Authority applied a 10% saving to sampled items for which there was insufficient information.
+The Authority proposes no change to this recommendation.